 If you need to get out of the city, there are many great trips from Paris or London, and you will definitely be spoilt for choice in both cities.

 Thanks to Eurostar’s direct connection between the two cities, you can also decide to visit Paris from London (or vice-versa) on a day trip.

-The list of must-day trips from London includes Bath and Cambridge, Windsor, Salisbury, Stonehenge, or the Cotswolds.
+The list of must-day trips from London includes Bath and Cambridge, Windsor, Salisbury, Stonehenge, and the Cotswolds.
 Also, there are many beautiful castles near London to visit on a day trip.

 Hard to choose!
 However, with beach days so close to the city, our vote goes to London.

 Shopping in London or Paris?

 In general, people seem to prefer French products to British products, from food to clothes.

 Fashion areas are more spread out in London, but the British capital has more choices, from experimental brands to vintage shops.